15 Military Friendly Colleges in Wisconsin

 2200 E Kenwood Blvd | Milwaukee, WI 53211

-University of Wisconsin Milwaukee (UWM) is the first military friendly college in Wisconsin on our list.
-It has over 600 students who get GI Bill benefits.
-The school is proud of its dynamic and diverse campus community.
-That includes over 1,000 veterans, active duty service members, and their families.
-And, UWM has many ways to get involved.
-It has a Student Veterans of America (SVA) chapter, a Military and Veterans Resource Center, and participates in Veterans Upward Bound.
-There’s even an annual Military and Veterans Ball.
+The University of Wisconsin Milwaukee (UWM) stands out as the first military-friendly college in Wisconsin, with over 600 students benefiting from GI Bill benefits.
+UWM takes pride in fostering a dynamic and diverse campus community, comprising over 1,000 veterans, active-duty service members, and their families.
+The university offers various avenues for involvement, including a Student Veterans of America (SVA) chapter, a Military and Veterans Resource Center, participation in Veterans Upward Bound, and an annual Military and Veterans Ball.

 Average Post 9/11 GI Bill Benefits Awarded